cytomine/Cytomine-js-client/README.md

 ## Presentation

 Cytomine-js-client is an opensource javascript client allowing to communicate with the REST API of a Cytomine instance.
-For more information about Cytomine, go to https://www.cytomine.org.
+You will find more information about the Cytomine project on the [website][website-url].

-See installation instructions here : https://doc.cytomine.org/dev-guide/clients/javascript/installation
+See installation instructions here: https://doc.uliege.cytomine.org/dev-guide/clients/javascript/installation

 ## How to use the client